LGBTQ rights in New Mexico

 Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in the U.S. state of New Mexico enjoy the same rights as non-LGBTQ people.
 New Mexico has seen prominent advances in gay and lesbian rights in recent decades.
 Same-sex sexual activity has been legal since 1975.
 Same-sex marriage is legal statewide in New Mexico, as is adoption and access to fertility treatments for lesbian couples.
 Same-sex couples have had the same rights as heterosexual married couples since 2013.
 Discrimination on the basis of sexual orientation and gender identity is banned statewide in the areas of employment, housing and public accommodations.
-Additionally, conversion therapy on minors is prohibited in the state.
+Additionally, conversion therapy on minors is prohibited in the state, and transgender people are able to change their legal gender.

 The state capital, Santa Fe, is often cited as one of the United States' gay capitals, and the state's largest city Albuquerque, including its large metropolitan area, is often referred to as a "gay-friendly" city.
 Opinion polls have shown that a majority of New Mexicans support LGBTQ rights and same-sex marriage; 2018 polling from the Public Religion Research Institute showed that 73% of New Mexicans supported anti-discrimination legislation protecting LGBTQ people.